-254 Marlborough was built in 1887 by Silas Whiton Merrill, a builder, for speculative sale, one of three contiguous houses (254-256-258 Marlborough).
-He is shown as the owner and builder on the original building permit applications for all three houses, each dated April 14, 1887.
-He also is shown as the owner on the final building inspection reports for all three houses, all dated May 9, 1888, with David L. Rand, mason, shown as the builder.
+254 Marlborough was built in 1887-1888 by David L. Rand, mason, for building contractor Silas Whiton Merrill, one of three contiguous houses (254-256-258 Marlborough) built for speculative sale.
+He is shown as the owner on the original building permit applications for all three houses, each dated April 14, 1887, and on the final building inspection reports for all three houses, dated May 9, 1888.
 Neither the applications nor the inspection reports indicate an architect.
-Silas Merrill is also shown as the owner of all three houses on the 1888 Bromley map.

 Henry Grew died in July of 1953.
 Ethel Grew continued to live at 254 Marlborough until her death in January of 1970.

 On October 26, 1970, 254 Marlborough was purchased from Henry Grew’s estate by Robert L. Horowitz, Richard N. Nemrow, and Francis C. Pratt, general partners in Residential Associates of the Back Bay LP.